droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players appear at a loss for which questions to ask, Ezmerelda suggests asking any or all of the following questions:

 * “Who are you?"
-(The spirit responds by flipping the Priest card, which it then flips face-down.
-It then flips the Missionary card, which it then flips face-down.
-It then flips the Shepherd card.)
+(The spirit responds by flipping the Priest card (h.
+The Midwife), which it then flips face-down.
+It then flips the Missionary card (h.
+The Vision), which it then flips face-down.
+It then flips the Shepherd card - (h.
+The Owl).)
 * “Are you Saint Markovia?"
-(The spirit responds by flipping the Diviner card.)
+(The spirit responds by flipping the Diviner card - (h.
+The Hidden Truth).)
 * “Who is the Abbot?"
-(The spirit responds by flipping the Healer card, which it then flips face-down.
-It then flips the Broken One card.)
+(The spirit responds by flipping the Healer card - (h.
+The Paladin), which it then flips face-down.
+It then flips the Broken One card - (h.
+The Empty Throne).)
 * “What happened to the Abbot?"
-(The spirit responds by flipping the Marionette card and the Enchanter card.)
+(The spirit responds by flipping the Marionette - (h.
+The Liar) card and the Enchanter card - (h.
+The Silent Hag).)
 * “How can we restore the Abbot?"
-(The spirit responds by flipping the Artifact card.)
+(The spirit responds by flipping the Artifact card - (h.
+The Demon's Lantern upsidedown).)
 * “What does this artifact do?"
-(The spirit responds by flipping the Healer card.)
+(The spirit responds by flipping the Healer card (h.
+The Unicorn).)
 * “Where can we find the artifact?"
-(The spirit responds by flipping the Darklord and Donjon cards.)
+(The spirit responds by flipping the Darklord and Donjon cards - (h.
+The Tyrant and The Keep).)
 * “How can we use the artifact once we’ve found it?"
-(The spirit responds by flipping the Warrior and Executioner cards.)
+(The spirit responds by flipping the Warrior and Executioner cards (h.
+The Paladin and The Beating).)
 * “Who do we need to kill?"
-(The spirit responds by flipping the Broken One card.)
+(The spirit responds by flipping the Broken One card (h.
+The Empty Throne).)

 Immediately after the spirit answers the players’ tenth question, the players experience a series of visions.
 Read: